nvmwill/nexmo-developer/_documentation/en/video/client-sdks/android/overview.md

 The Vonage Video Android SDK works with any Android 4.1+ device (Jelly Bean, API Level 16) that has a camera (for publishing video) and adequate CPU and memory support.

-## Creating your own app using the Vonage Video Android SDK
+## Creating your own app using the Android SDK

 The library is provided in the vonage-video-android-sdk-2.22.3.aar file.
 You no longer need to include architecture-dependent .so files (which was required in previous versions).